Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

+Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights

-Oddsmakers give the Baltimore Ravens (3-1) a solid chance to keep their three-game winning streak intact, as they are favored by a touchdown in a matchup against the Indianapolis Colts (1-3) on Monday, October 11, 2021 at M&T Bank Stadium.
-The over/under is 46 in this game.
+The Baltimore Ravens (3-1) take a three-game winning streak into a matchup with the Indianapolis Colts (1-3) on Monday, October 11, 2021 at M&T Bank Stadium.
+Baltimore is favored by a touchdown.
+The contest has an over/under of 46 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.